Goggia, Feuz win WCup downhill titles after races canceled

 Waldner said he was confident for Thursday's races, though clearing the race surface of fresh snow was "a lot of work on the race track.”

+After the cancellations, the International Ski Federation said Waldner's assistant, Emmanuel Couder, tested positive for COVID-19 and that race staff in Lenzerheide will be given daily tests.
+No tickets were sold to fans for the finals week to comply with Swiss rules amid the pandemic.

-Goggia was spared having to race for the first time since her injury on Jan.
+Goggia was spared of having to race for the first time since her injury on Jan.
 31 to protect her downhill standings lead.
-She led defending champion Corinne Suter by 70 points.
+She had been leading defending champion Corinne Suter by 70 points.
 The winner of each race is awarded 100 points.

 The 2018 Olympic champion from Italy won four straight downhills — a World Cup feat matched only by American great Lindsey Vonn in the last 25 years — then crashed when skiing into the valley after a race was canceled in Garmisch-Partenkirchen, Germany.